rock-solid/wordpress-progressive-web-apps/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Progressive Web Apps use modern web capabilities to deliver app-like user experiences.
-They're reliable, fast and engaging.
+Use a Progressive Web App implemented with React JS to enhance the experience of your mobile users.

 == Description ==